weMail/wemail/readme.txt

 == Description ==

-weMail helps you to send newsletter, collect leads, automated emails, auto add subscriber to a list and manage subscriber all inside WordPress dashboard.
+weMail helps you to send newsletter, collect leads, automated emails, auto add subscribers to a list and manage subscribers all inside WordPress dashboard.
 Tightly integrated with WordPress, weMail with your preferred sending API, a perfect solution for small to large business with large email databases.

 Having large email subscriber list should not be expensive.
 That is why we built weMail. weMail is tightly integrated into WordPress to make email marketing inside WordPress dashboard simple and easy.